Who We Are

 In 2007, nothing was happening.
 Other Florida cities had Miracle League baseball, but it took a meeting between Bob Mitchell and Major League Baseball pitcher Trever Miller to spark the process of bringing a Miracle League to the Sarasota-Bradenton area.

-The former Tampa Bay Ray left-hander, the father of a handicapped child, showed Mitchell, a life insurance agent specializing in families with special needs and a board member of the local Easter Seals, a video on the Miracle League.
+The former Tampa Bay Ray left-hander, the father of a differently-abled child, showed Mitchell, a life insurance agent specializing in families with special needs and a board member of the local Easter Seals, a video on the Miracle League.

 “I said, ‘I got to do that in Sarasota,'” Mitchell said. “‘It’s gotta be.'”